 2. If they were successful, what were the approximate savings

 Let's go back to the LED retrofit as an example.
 This does not have to involve an in-depth assessment to determine energy savings.
 Instead, it can often be done reliably using just half-hourly data and an energy management solution.
 You could look at monthly energy use in a building before the retrofit and monthly energy use after the retrofit.
 Or, you could dive into more detail.
 It's really up to you.

 In Surple, you can log your energy-saving actions and analyse them using the Interventions feature.
 You can also use date overlays to analyse success.

 One more thing.
-When you’re analysing the results of your initiatives, be sure to record any learnings made along the way.
-Maybe, there’s this one guy in the Marketing team that makes a brilliant energy champion.
-Maybe, you bought some LEDs from one supplier, only to find a much more affordable supplier the week after.
+When you're analysing the results of your initiatives, be sure to record any learnings made along the way.
+Maybe, there's this one guy in the Marketing team that makes a brilliant energy champion.
+Maybe, you bought some solar panels from one supplier, only to find a much more efficient product the week after.
 These learnings will be valuable for the last stage of the framework.

 Remember, Plan Do Check Act is all about continuous improvement.
 Not everything is going to be a resounding success, especially on your first attempt.
 Nevertheless, it's essential to document your learnings as they can help you become a better energy manager when you start the cycle again.

 Likely, you're not the only person in your organisation interested in the results of your energy management projects.
 Various stakeholders, such as your businesses CFO may also be interested in the outcomes.

 The 'Check' stage of the framework is where you would communicate results to these stakeholders.

 Fortunately, with an energy management solution, this doesn't have to be complicated.
 In Surple, you can create your own report templates.
 You can then share these reports from within Surple or schedule them to be sent out at regular intervals via email.

 Congratulations!
 You've made it to the final stage of the framework.
 It's now time to review the overall performance of your energy management strategy.